BaudouinBelpaire/IoT_platform/README.md

 To address this issue, the best thing to do is making sure ESP-Now is connected to the same WiFi channel all the time and for the whole system (all sensors and receiver), forcing the connection to it when initializing the system and the sensors after waking-up.
 However, there are other options such as resetting every connection on the receiver every time a sensor wakes up.

 ### Energy Consumption
 Regarding the energy consumption, it is assumed the scenario with no sleep mode implemented.
+Thus, the duty cycle of the system is 1 as the current drawn over the cycle does not vary, which is due to the CPU and antennas that are continuously running.
 Measuring the voltage and current directly from  the sensing unit, it gets:

 <img src="https://raw.githubusercontent.com/DIEGO15457/Final-Project/main/assets/20231128_103304.jpg" width="500">